IvanGDR/K8S-RBAC/README.md

-# Lab: Controlling Access in Kubernetes with RBAC
+# Controlling Access in Kubernetes with RBAC

-# Preparing Certificates for user
+## Preparing Certificates for user

 To find K8s certificate authority (CA), go to
 ```